rgeraldes24/zvmone/README.md

 ### Baseline Interpreter

-1. Provides relatively straight-forward but efficient EVM implementation.
+1. Provides relatively straight-forward but efficient ZVM implementation.
 2. Performs only minimalistic `JUMPDEST` analysis.

 ### Advanced Interpreter

 1. The _indirect call threading_ is the dispatch method used -
-   a loaded EVM program is a table with pointers to functions implementing virtual instructions.
+   a loaded ZVM program is a table with pointers to functions implementing virtual instructions.
 2. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
 3. Performs extensive and expensive bytecode analysis before execution.